 An internet speed of 100 Mbps is fast—but it’s not extremely fast.
 It’s just above average for most internet users, powerful enough to let you stream videos, play online games, and participate in video chat meetings on a handful of devices with minimal slowdowns.

-Although 100 Mbps is a good internet speed for most people, the question of what makes an internet speed truly “good” depends on your needs as an internet user.
+Although 100 Mbps is a good internet speed for most people, the question of what makes your connection speed truly “good” depends on your needs as an internet user.
 It also depends on the speeds you can get in your area, since not everyone can access the fastest Wi-Fi speeds possible.

 We came up with some helpful guidelines to keep in mind as you weigh your options for internet speeds.
 Read on to learn how internet speed works and what you’ll need based on what you do online.

 Not sure what internet speed you have right now?
-Take our speed test to find out!
+Take our internet speed test to find out.

 What is a good internet speed?

 |Internet speed||What you can do|

 |0–5 Mbps||Send emails, search Google, stream in HD on a single device|

 |5–40 Mbps||Stream in HD on a few devices, play online games, run 1–2 smart devices|